 Boot Samsung Galaxy Y into Download Mode using our step by step tutorial.
-Launched in August 2011, Samsung Galaxy Y is a low end smartphone with decent specs and features.
+Launched in August 2011, Samsung Galaxy Y is a low-end smartphone with decent specs and features.
 Some of its specs include 3.0 inches of TFT screen with 240 x 320 pixels of resolution, powered by 830 MHz ARMv6 processor it featured 180 MB of internal storage and 290 MB of RAM.
-It had a 2 megapixel of primary camera and Removable Li-Ion 1200 mAh battery.
-Although these specs have no value in the market today, still this smartphone gave a really tough competition to its rivals back then.
-Today we’ll discuss some easy steps on how to Boot Galaxy Y into Download Mode.

-Download mode is a special state or we can say a sub-system of an Android phone and is mainly used to flash stock firmwares through official means.
-Moreover, download mode is also widely used in gaining root access, flashing custom recovery, custom ROMs, boot loader, kernels, modems, pit files, system update etc. By booting your Samsung Galaxy Y into Download Mode, you can easily install the newly released Samsung OTA updates.
+Download mode is a special state or we can say a sub-system of an Android phone and is mainly used to flash stock firmware through official means.
+Moreover, the download mode is also widely used in gaining root access, flashing a custom recovery, custom ROMs, boot loader, kernels, modems, pit files, system updates,s etc. By booting your Samsung Galaxy Y into Download Mode, you can easily install the newly released Samsung OTA updates.

-For entering into downloading mode, it is not essential that your phone has root access.
+For entering into downloading mode, your phone doesn’t have to have root access.
 Download mode, also called as Odin mode can be entered on any smartphone or tablet irrespective of whether it is rooted or unrooted, whether it has custom ROM or stock ROM installed.
 To confirm that you’ve successfully booted your Galaxy Y into download mode, you’ll see a black/blue screen with an Android image in it which says “Downloading”.

 There are different methods to boot your Galaxy Y into download mode.
 The universal method is by pressing and holding the hard keys/buttons.
 But what if your button is not working or is broken.
-Still it is possible to boot your Galaxy Y into download mode.
-Entering Galaxy Y into download mode is one of the easiest tasks that any Android user can implement, as you just need to follow any of the instructions mentioned below.
+Still, it is possible to boot into download mode.
 Here in this step by step guide, we’ll discuss four important methods on how to easily enter Galaxy Y into download mode with or without keys.

 How to Enter Samsung Galaxy Y into Download Mode